onflow/flow-go/pkg/language/docs/language.md

     // is false
     ```

-    If the left-hand side is false, the right-hand side is not evaluated.
+    If the left-hand side is true, the right-hand side is not evaluated.

 ### Comparison operators